NgFEP/NexusMD_py/README.md

 A Molecular Dynamics Simulation Package for Drug Discovery
 ## Description

-NexusMD is a next-generation molecular dynamics (MD) package designed to accelerate drug discovery and biomolecular research.
+NexusMD is the next-generation molecular dynamics simulation software package to predict protein-ligand binding affinities leading to drug discovery.
+NexusMD is equipped with modern free energy methods, novel sampling algorithms, and parallel programming to support diverse scientific applications.
 This repository provides a **Python showcase** of the NexusMD interface.
-It contains a minimal test setup and examples so users can explore how NexusMD simulations are configured and executed, without exposing the backend source code.
+It contains a minimal test setup and examples so users can explore how NexusMD simulations are configured and executed.
 ## Table of Contents

 - [Description](#description)